Human Meat: 33+ Best Cannibal Movies

 Warhol superstar Mary Woronov stars in Eating Raoul.

-A dark comedy about eating human flesh and selling it at a restaurant, this movie was a sleeper hit when it first came out and has gone on to create quite the cult following.
-The plot involves Paul and Mary Bland—an aptly named puritanical married couple who find themselves surrounded by late-1970s hedonism—whose only dream is to escape city decadence and open a restaurant out in the country.
+A dark comedy about eating human flesh and selling it at a restaurant, this movie was a sleeper hit when it first came out and has gone on to create a cult following.
+The plot involves Paul and Mary Bland—an aptly named puritanical married couple who find themselves surrounded by late-1970s hedonism.
+The couple’s only dream is to escape city decadence and open a restaurant out in the country.
 They decided to kill two birds with one stone by placing a swingers’ ad in a local paper.
 When people reply, they are murdered and given to Raoul, a Mexican criminal whose plan for corpse disposal involves cannibalism.
-The Blands are able to both put a dent in urban degeneracy as well as open their dream restaurant in the country.
+The Blands are then able to both put a dent in urban degeneracy as well as open their dream restaurant in the country.

 Amazonia (1985)

-With an original Italian title of Schiave bianche – Violenza in Amazzonia and also released in English as White Slave, Amazonia tells the tale of a woman whose parents were kidnapped and killed in the Amazon seeks vengeance against a tribe of indigenous headhunters, only to wind up kidnapped herself.
-In the end, though, she realizes that her parents’ murders were arranged by another family member as a result of a land dispute.
+With an original Italian title of Schiave bianche – Violenza in Amazzonia and also released in English as White Slave, Amazonia tells the tale of a woman whose parents were kidnapped and killed in the Amazon.
+She seeks vengeance against a tribe of indigenous headhunters, but is kidnapped herself.
+In the end, she realizes that her parents’ murders were arranged by another family member as a result of a land dispute.

 Cannibal Women in the Avocado Jungle of Death (1989)